Jainic/grav-learn/pages/05.admin-panel/06.security/01.2fa/docs.md

 #### What if my 2FA secret is compromised?

 If you believe your 2FA secret may be compromised, you can generate a new key and invalidate the old one by selecting the big red **Regenerate** button in your user profile settings from the Admin.

+#### What if I login and see error "invalid 2-Factor Authentication code, please try again..."?

+Check the time and date on your webhost and 2FA device.
+If the time is off by even a minute, the 2FA code will not work.
+Please ensure that both the server and device have matching time and date.